2014 Employer Health Benefits Survey

 In past years, both private and government firms were sampled from the Dun and Bradstreet database.
 Beginning in 2009, Government firms were sampled from the 2007 Census of Governments.
 This change was made to eliminate the overlap of state agencies that were frequently sampled from the Dun and Bradstreet database.
 The sample of private firms is screened for firms that are related to state/local governments, and if these firms are identified in the Census of Governments, they are reclassified as government firms and a private firm is randomly drawn to replace the reclassified firm.
 The federal government is not included in the sample frame.

-Finally, the data used to determine the 2013 Employer Health Benefits sample frame include the U.S. Census’ 2009 Statistics of U.S. Businesses and the 2007 Census of Governments.
-At the time of the sample design (December 2012), these data represented the most current information on the number of public and private firms nationwide with three or more workers.
-As in the past, the post-stratification is based on the most up-to-date Census data available (the 2010 update to the Census of U.S. Businesses was purchased during the survey field period).
-The Census of Governments is conducted every five years; this is the fifth year the data from the 2007 Census of Governments has been available for use.
+Finally, the data used to determine the 2014 Employer Health Benefits sample frame include the U.S. Census’ 2010 Statistics of U.S. Businesses and the 2007 Census of Governments.
+At the time of the sample design (December 2013), these data represented the most current information on the number of public and private firms nationwide with three or more workers.
+As in the past, the post-stratification is based on the most up-to-date Census data available (the 2011 update to the Census of U.S. Businesses was purchased during the survey field period).
+This year we used the 2012 Census of Governments to post-stratify.

 In 2012, the method for calculating the size of the sample was adjusted.
 Rather than using a combined response rate for panel and non-panel firms, separate response rates were used to calculate the number of firms to be selected in each strata.
 In addition, the Mining stratum was collapsed into the Agriculture and Construction industry grouping.
 In sum, changes to the sampling method required more firms to be included and may have reduced the response rate in order to provide more balanced power within each strata.